snaptee/SnapteeSDK-iOS-Example/README.md

 #### iOS 9 Reminder

-Since iOS 9 comes with [App Transport Security](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/), you need to add the following to your app's Info.plist.
+Since iOS 9 comes with [App Transport Security](https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/), you need to add the following to your app's Info.plist to ensure all the images are shown correctly.

 ```xml
 <key>NSAppTransportSecurity</key>